5 Simulation Control

 The input and output probes are added using the custom methods createInputProbe() and createOutputProbe().
 At line 14, createInputProbe() creates a new input probe bound to the targetPosition property for the component particles/p1 located relative to the MechModel mech.
 The same constructor attaches the probe to the filesimpleMuscleP1Pos.txt, which is read to load the probe data.
 The format of this and other probe data files is described in Section 5.4.4.
 The method PathFinder.getSourceRelativePath() is used to locate the file relative to the source directory for the application model (see Section 2.6).
 The probe is then given the name "Particle Position" (line 18) and added to the root model (line 19).

-Similarly, createOutputProbe() creates a new output probe which is bound to the velocity property for the component particles/0 located relative to mech, is attached to the file simpleMuscleMkrVel.txt located in the application model source directory, and is assigned a sample time of 0.01 seconds.
+Similarly, createOutputProbe() creates a new output probe which is bound to the velocity property for the component particles/0 located relative to mech, is attached to the file simpleMuscleMkrVel.txt located in the application model source directory, and is assigned an update interval of 0.01 seconds.
 This probe is then named "FrameMarker Velocity" and added to the root model.

 The build() method calls super.build() to create everything required for SimpleMuscle, calls createInputProbe() and createOutputProbe() to add the probes, and adjusts the MechModel viewer bounds to make the resulting probe motion more visible.